 This variant, which has a 3.4% allele frequency in 1000 genomes data, is reported to be associated with autoimmune disease when homozygous.
-Because multiple hypotheses are effectively tested the significance of the case/control data is unclear.
-Assuming it is pathogenic, the small sample size (due to variant rarity) means that it is unclear to what extent the variant increases relative risk.
+The statistical significance of the findings is unclear.
+Assuming it is pathogenic, we estimate that the relative risk of autoimmune disease in homozygous individuals is around 4x (8% risk vs. an average of 2% risk).

 Surolia, I. et al. Nature advance online publication doi:10.1038/nature09115 (2010). — This paper implicates this polymorphism as potentially contributing to autoimmune diseases when homozygous.
 The variant was seen homozygously in 8 out of 923 cases and 0 out of 648 controls.
 Using two-tailed Fisher’s Exact, this is p = 0.024.
 However, because there are several other polymorphisms, multiple hypotheses were implicitly being tested and so we give this a case/control significance of 1 point (0.1 < p < 0.05).
 The overall allele frequency of the variant in controls is 0.049, they list four other variants with allele frequencies > 0.025.